I5UCC/MouseMeeter/README.md

 # Modifying the script

 Basically all of the communication with Voicemeeter happens in the Voicemeeter Class.
 To modify that, look into the [Documentation](https://saifaqqad.github.io/VMR.ahk/) of [VMR.ahk](https://github.com/SaifAqqad/VMR.ahk) to know how.

+# Credit

+[SaifAqqad](https://github.com/SaifAqqad) for their wrapper class for Voicemeeter's Remote API.
+[cocobelgica](https://github.com/cocobelgica) for their JSON module for AutoHotkey.